 Beloved titles like Romeo and Juliet, Frankenstein, and The Scarlet Letter remain reading list staples, and for good reason.
 With enduring stories and universal themes, classic books give students a window into the past, exposing them to diverse writing styles, perspectives, and key points in human history.

 Of course, not all students will enjoy reading classic literature.
-Some may find the language difficult or have trouble connecting to texts written years ago.
+Some may find the language difficult or have trouble connecting to texts written so long ago.
 To help students get the most out of classic books, consider teaching them alongside relevant modern titles.
 Not only will this give students a better appreciation for the classics, but it’ll also enforce students’ understanding of modern work, as many contemporary authors draw inspiration from older literature.

 Make Books Multitask